 Assault and battery are two terms that are often used interchangeably but they shouldn’t be.
 They are two separate terms with different definitions.
 In most cases, the two charges coincide but not always.
-In illinois.
+In Illinois.
 Assault is considered the “conduct which places another in reasonable apprehension of receiving a battery.”
 This means a person has the intention to or threatens to inflict harm on another person.
-Battery on the other hand is the actual act of inflicting bodily harm on another person.
+The battery, on the other hand, is the actual act of inflicting bodily harm on another person.
 If you are charged with assault and battery, the prosecution may attempt to add additional charges or elevate the charges.

 Self-defense, provocation by the alleged victim, mistaken identity, accidental contact and mutual combat may all be an explanation of why you were thought to have committed assault and/or battery, and your lawyer can utilize these defenses in court to help prove that you are not guilty.

 A Simple assault is considered a Class C misdemeanor which carries potential penalties of 30 days in jail, a $1,500 fine or both.
 In some cases, you may be sentenced to complete between 30 and 120 hours of community service.
-Aggravated assault is more complex depending on how the prosecutor charged the offense as either a Class A misdemeanor or Class 4 felony.
+Aggravated assault is more complex depending on how the prosecutor charged the offense as either a Class A misdemeanor or a Class 4 felony.
 For a Class A misdemeanor, defendants may face up to one year in prison, a $2,500 fine or both.
 Class 4 felony charges can lead to one to three years in prison, a $25,000 fine or both.
-The penalties are drastically different and it is important to know what you are facing by consulting a Chicago assault and battery attorney.
-Battery also has additional penalties that can be added on top of assault penalties.
-Battery is considered a Class A misdemeanor and aggravated battery is a Class 3 felony.
+The penalties are drastically different and it is important to know what you are facing by consulting an assault and battery attorney.
+The battery also has additional penalties that can be added on top of assault penalties.
+The battery is considered a Class A misdemeanor and aggravated battery is a Class 3 felony.
 Class 3 felonies can result in a two to five year prison sentence.

 At our firm, we have the experience and the dedication to represent clients who have been charged with assault and battery in Southern California.
 When you work with an attorney at our firm, know that we are fighting zealously to protect your rights – and that we will not give up.
 We will utilize our experience and our resources in investigating your charges and defending your case in court.